vitaliks1/digitaldoc-app/README.md

 ## Update
 It's on the google doc, I shared details there.
 But let me rewrite here.
 The file name is digitaldoc-app.zip.
 Regarding the pwd of the file, you can just tell - it’s the same last one(daughter’s birthday).
-The number is +1913549688.
 And please let me know if you can get/send me a response doc from her, thank you!